15 Healthy Travel Recipes That Make Clean Eating on the Go Easy

 - Provide sustained energy and balanced nutrition

-- Taste great at room temperature
+- Tastes great at room temperature

 - Use simple, accessible ingredients